THEDEVIOUS1/CHUWI-MINIBOOK-HACKINTOSH/README.md

 6. Reboot and change BIOS bootloader order to have Clover or OpenCore bootloader as first entry
 7. Open your config.plist and generate a new serial number [Tutorial here](https://hackintosher.com/forums/thread/generate-your-own-hackintosh-serial-number-board-serial-number-uuid-mlb-rom-in-clover.306/)
-8. Enable Full Sleep Button Support by following instructions below at section titled "Enabling Sleep Button Support" 9 Install any additional software and drivers if needed for your specific needs.
+8. Enable Full Sleep Button Support by following instructions below at section titled "Enabling Sleep Button Support"
+9. Install any additional software and drivers if needed for your specific needs
-10. Reboot and enjoy !
+10. Reboot and enjoy!

 ## BootCamp Install (Requires OpenCore: macOS as Primary OS, Windows as secondary)